(III) A spring ( k = 75 N/m) has an equilibrium length of 1.00 m... | Channels for Pearson+

 1

-Calculate the spring force using Hooke's Law, which is F = kx, where k is the spring constant and x is the compression or extension from the equilibrium position.
+Identify the initial compression of the spring, which is the difference between the equilibrium length and the compressed length.
+Calculate this as 1.00 m - 0.50 m.

-Determine the potential energy stored in the spring when compressed, using the formula U = 0.5 * k * x^2.
+Use Hooke's Law to find the potential energy stored in the spring when compressed.
+The formula for potential energy (PE) in a spring is PE = 0.5 * k * x^2, where k is the spring constant and x is the compression.

-Calculate the work done against friction as the spring returns to its equilibrium position.
-The work done by friction (W_friction) can be calculated using W = F_friction * d, where F_friction = μₖ * m * g * cos(θ) and d is the distance over which the force is applied.

-Set up the energy conservation equation considering the initial potential energy in the spring and the work done against friction.
-The equation will be U_initial = W_friction.
+Determine the potential energy converted into kinetic energy as the spring returns to its equilibrium position, and then into gravitational potential energy as the mass moves up the slope.
+Use the conservation of energy principle: initial potential energy in the spring = gravitational potential energy at the highest point on the slope.

 Verified video answer for a similar problem: